 Bowfishing is becoming a hugely popular pastime that can be enjoyed by people of all ages.

-It can also be enjoyed at any time of day or night – with the right gear.
+It can also be enjoyed at any time of day or night – providing you have the right gear.

-And going out when it gets dark is one of the most exciting and rewarding aspects of the sport.
+And shooting when it’s dark is one of the most thrilling and rewarding aspects of the sport.

-With that in mind, we take a look at the best bowfishing lights of 2020, with a view to helping you set up a rig to keep you on the water for longer.
+With that in mind, we take a look at the best bowfishing lights for 2023, with a view to helping you set up a rig to keep you on the water for longer.

 A full buyer’s guide and FAQ section will follow for some additional illumination.